BBVA's takeover bid for Sabadell ends seventeen months later with an eye on a possible second round.

 3 min

-BarcelonaThis Friday, October 10th, is the last day for Banc Sabadell shareholders to decide whether to accept BBVA's takeover bid—that is, whether to accept the share exchange offered by the Basque-based bank—or whether to keep the Catalan bank's shares.
-The order can be placed until midnight this Friday, and the branches will be open until 9 p.m.
-However, if the shareholder does not want to participate in the takeover bid, they do not need to do anything.
+BarcelonaThis Friday, October 10th, is the last day for Banc Sabadell shareholders to decide whether to accept BBVA's takeover bid—that is, whether to accept the share exchange offered by the Basque-based bank—or whether to retain the Catalan bank's shares.
+The order can be placed until 11:59 p.m. this Friday (by phone), and BBVA's offices will be open until 9:00 p.m.
+However, if the shareholder does not wish to participate in the takeover bid, they need not take any action.
+On the stock market, both banks closed the week in the red.
+Sabadell shares closed down 2.61%, at €3.17 per share; while BBVA closed the day down 1.71%, with shares at €15.79.
+These figures leave the offer premium at positive, around 3%.

-The current offer is the one announced by BBVA on September 22nd, which offers one new BBVA share for every 4.8376 Sabadell shares, 10% more than the initial offer.
+The current offer is the one announced by BBVA on September 22, which offers one new BBVA share for every 4.8376 Sabadell shares, 10% more than the initial offer.
 However, the final results will not be known until as of October 17, within a week.
 At that time, the National Securities Market Commission (CNMV) will announce the takeover bid percentages, which could open up different scenarios.

 Possible scenarios

-The most complicated scenario is if BBVA's offer reaches an acceptance rate between 30% and 49.99%.
+The most complicated scenario is if BBVA's offer achieves acceptance between 30% and 49.99%.
 In that case, the bank chaired by Carlos Torres would have to decide whether to continue with the operation.
 If so, BBVA would have to launch a second takeover bid for the percentage of shares it failed to secure, and the offer would have to be in cash and not an exchange of shares, as it is now.

-Crossed reproaches
+Crossed accusations

 Over the past few weeks, as the acceptance period drew to a close, the tone between the two entities has been rising.
 Tensions boiled over when, at Sabadell's most recent board meeting, where the bank chaired by Josep Oliu announced its rejection of BBVA's improved offer, one of its directors and the bank's third largest shareholder, David Martínez Guzmán, distanced himself from the board's decision and announced that he would accept the offer with 8%.